OrdinarySMP/GreeterBro/README.md

-remove cache on joining new world add option to send message on own join
+remove cache on joining new world add option to send message on own join\

+custom join message

+name change